Farmhouse Stay in Southwest Wales

 Bedroom 6

-A slightly difficult room to access as the doorway is a couple of feet above the top rngs of the stairs (difficult to explain) – and the outward swinging door does require a bit of notice to potential stair climbers before it is opened.
+A slightly difficult room to access as the doorway is a couple of feet above the top stair (difficult to explain) – and the outward swinging door does require a bit of notice to potential stair climbers before it is opened.
 This room has a double bed, ideal for the eldest teenager, who wanted privacy and enjoyed the quirky aspect of the bedroom.
 The room had a small wardrobe/rack and bedside table; and a sloping ceiling with skylight – ideal for stargazing!

 Bathrooms